influxdata/influxdb-gds-connector/examples/README.md

-# COVID-19 report power by InfluxDB and OWID dataset
+# COVID-19 report powered by InfluxDB and OWID dataset

 ## Data set